-Columbia Banking System Announ - GuruFocus.com
+COLUMBIA BANKING SYSTEM ANNOUN - GuruFocus.com

 Branches are Being Divested to Satisfy U.S. Department of Justice (DOJ) Requirements for Columbia's Pending Merger with Umpqua

 TACOMA, Wash. and MOUNTLAKE TERRACE, Wash., Nov.
-07, 2022 (GLOBE NEWSWIRE) -- Columbia Banking System, Inc. ( COLB), the parent company of Columbia Bank (“Columbia”), today announced that Columbia has entered into a purchase and assumption agreement to sell seven branches in Washington and Oregon to 1st Security Bank of Washington (“1st Security”), the wholly-owned subsidiary of FS Bancorp, Inc. ( FSBW).
+7, 2022 /PRNewswire/ -- Columbia Banking System, Inc. (NASDAQ: COLB), the parent company of Columbia Bank ("Columbia"), today announced that Columbia has entered into a purchase and assumption agreement to sell seven branches in Washington and Oregon to 1st Security Bank of Washington ("1st Security"), the wholly-owned subsidiary of FS Bancorp, Inc. (NASDAQ: FSBW).

 Columbia and 1st Security will provide additional information to customers of the branches to be divested.
 The agreement includes approximately $510 million in deposits and approximately $76 million in loans as well as owned real estate and fixed assets associated with the branches.
 The branches are being divested to satisfy commitments to the U.S. Department of Justice ("DOJ") in connection with Columbia Banking System's pending merger with Umpqua Holdings Corporation ("Umpqua").
 The sale is expected to be completed in the first quarter of 2023, subject to regulatory approvals and other closing conditions, including the consummation of Columbia Banking System's merger with Umpqua.
 All employees will be retained by 1st Security and all branches will remain in operation after the sale.